 Brazil Visa Tips: Do I Need A Passport and A Visa To Go To Brazil?

+Brazil is home to about 60% of the Amazon rain forest the longest country in the world with land spanning from north to south 2,800 miles, and the world largest beach at 24,606 feet long.
 Brazil is one of the countries where a person will need both a passport and a visa in order to enter the country.
 The passport will need to be valid for the date of entry.
 Brazil has the 6-month passport validity rule in place.

 Before a person travels to Brazil, they will need to obtain a Brazilian visa.
 To get a visa, visit a Brazilian Embassy or a consulate closest to you in the U.S. If a person wants to apply for a Brazilian visa via a consulate, they can not do so by mail.
-A person can submit an application in person or through proxy at the consulate or through a visa agency.
+A person can submit an application in person or through a proxy at the consulate or through a visa agency.

 The Brazilian tourist visa is valid for 10 years.
 No one can obtain a visa at an airport.
 If you are at the airport, immigration will not allow anyone to enter the country if they do not have a valid visa.
 There is no way for the U.S. government to assist anyone if they arrive in Brazil without a visa.
 Upon arriving in Brazil, you must fill out an immigration form and return it when leaving the country.